jacylang/dev-book/docs/cli/output.md

 - FOSId: <span style="color: purple">#fos(0)</span>
 - HirId: <span style="color: green">#0</span><span style="color:blue">@0</span> (#DefId@Counter)
 - EID (aka Explanation Id, no color): EID(0)

+## Error syntax highlighting

+Yes, _Jacy_ compiler highlights the code where error was found.
+I've never seen such a thing (as I remember) in any compiler but have no clue why nobody (maybe some compilers do 🤷) does this.